FOR WHAT ARE YOU PREPARING YOURSELF?

 Well, we lost it.
 We invited Satan and his angels to live among us.
 This was not a good idea as we have seen.

 God the Father invited Jesus to pray and ask for the nations and the ends of the earth as His possession.
 The nations and the ends of the earth are the inheritance of Jesus Christ.
-The earth is the Lord’s and everything in it, the world and those who dwell therein.
+Psalms states that the earth is the Lord’s and everything in it, the world and those who dwell therein (Psalms 24:1).

 Are you seeing the picture?